pharmbio/ptp-project/exp/20180326-fillup-propertrain/journal.md

 - [x] Re-run small datasets downstream of "extract_assumed_n_*" component, after fixing validity->accuracy name change
 - [>] Run full workflow *with* fillup (of assumed non-actives)
+- [ ] Figure out if there is something weird with the green line (orig efficiency)
 - [ ] Check up more about PROV and if we should adapt to it
 - [ ] Run full workflow *without* fillup (of assumed non-actives)